Noncontact friction: Role of phonon damping and its nonuniversality: (non)Universality and (Non)Additivity of probe friction

 In this given limit, the friction tensor takes the insightful form (see~\cref{ap:local} for details, dots represent higher orders in $\omega$)

-\Cref{eq:friction_range} holds true for any ${V}(h)$ at the given ratio of the speeds of sound, $b=\sqrt{3}$.
+\Cref{eq:friction_range} holds true for any $\Tilde{V}(h)$ at the given ratio of the speeds of sound, $b=\sqrt{3}$.
 Notably, when rewriting the elastic contributions of $\Gamma_{xx}(h,\omega)$ and $\Gamma_{zz}(h,\omega)$ of~\cref{eq:friction_range} in terms of $\avg{\Fps(h)}$ and $\dv*{\avg{\Fps(h)}}{h}$, respectively, one finds that the expression becomes identical to that of the long range interaction,~\cref{eq:friction_results}.
 This reiterates the above statements that this contribution, stemmed from phonon radiation, is universal and the relation between mean force and friction tensor is insensitive to the range of the interaction.
 The contribution naturally, for small $l$, grows as $l^4$, as each power of mean force grows as $l^2$.
 This also illustrates the statement of additivity; each surface element contributes in an additive way to the friction tensor.
 (Note that the notion of additivity implies that different parts of the surface add independently to $\Gamma_{ii}$. $\Gamma_{ii}$ is however not proportional to surface area.)

 The viscous contribution is different in that regard.
-First, the results shown in Eq.~\eqref{eq:friction_range} cannot be deduced from Eq.~\eqref{eq:friction_results}, pointing to non-universality of this case.
+First, the results shown in Eq.~\eqref{eq:friction_range} cannot be deduced from Eq.~\eqref{eq:friction_results}, pointing to nonuniversality of this case.
 Starting with the $zz$ component, we note that, for small $l$, the contribution from phonon damping is linear in $l$.
-This behavior is highly non-additive, which means that, with decreasing $l$, the relative contribution of each surface area element {\it increases}.
-This effect is even more drastic for the $xx$ component; here the friction diverges with $l^{-1}$ for small $l$.
+This behavior is highly nonadditive, which means that, with decreasing $l$, the relative contribution of each surface area element {\it increases}.
+This effect is even more drastic for the $xx$ component; here the friction diverges with $l^{-1}$ for small $l$ { despite the fact that the mean force between probe and surface vanish as $l$ goes to zero.}

 Can these predictions be confirmed in the simulations?
 Not quantitatively, because, for small $l(\approx a)$, finite size effects are notable.
 For a qualitative check, we use